leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

 - Managed by:
   - `ai-roomchat/lib/workspace/extensionsMeta.js` (load/save helpers).
   - `ExtensionsHost` / `ExtensionInstallModal`:
-    - Drive the “확장” dropdown and modal.
+    - Drive the “Extensions” dropdown and modal.
-    - Keep extension list in sync with `meta.extensions`.
+    - Keep the extension list in sync with `meta.extensions`.

 Extensions and capabilities are related but distinct: